-He supports a healthy, balanced approach to maintaining the quality of life we enjoy in Douglas County to include preserving the beauty of our rural, agricultural and ranching areas while focusing on viable and quality growth in the urban corridors.
+He supports a healthy, balanced approach to maintaining the quality of life we enjoy in Douglas County to include preserving the beauty of our rural, agricultural and ranching areas while simultaneously focusing on viable and quality growth in the urban corridors.

-Weaver’s top priorities as County Commissioner include maintaining the highest quality water, land and air and protecting our wildlife; investing in the foundational elements that will continue to position Douglas County as a magnet for jobs, and partnering with the State and other local governments to improve existing roads and other transportation infrastructure improvements.
+Weaver’s top priorities as County Commissioner include maintaining the highest quality water, land and air and protecting our wildlife; investing in the foundational elements that will continue to position Douglas County as a magnet for jobs; and partnering with the State and other local governments to improve existing roads and other transportation infrastructure improvements.

-Weaver’s education is rooted in management, ethics, and criminal justice — he is a graduate of the Leadership Program of the Rockies and Leadership Douglas County; a graduate of the Southwest Command School and a graduate of the 91st National Sheriff’s Institute.
+Weaver’s education is rooted in management, ethics, and criminal justice.
+He is a graduate of the Leadership Program of the Rockies and Leadership Douglas County; a graduate of the Southwest Command School and a graduate of the 91st National Sheriff’s Institute.
 He also is a 2004 honor graduate of the FBI 216th National Academy.

-He also serves on the Castle Pines Chamber Board of Directors, and the Douglas County Educational Foundation Board of Directors, and has served on the Douglas County Fair Board.
-He is also a former Parker Rotarian and Castle Rock Kiwanis Club member.
+In addition to his responsibilities directly linked to his work as a County Commissioner, he has served on the Douglas County Educational Foundation Board of Directors, Castle Pines Chamber Board of Directors, and previously served on the Douglas County Fair Board in his capacity as Sheriff.
+As well, he is a former Parker Rotarian and Castle Rock Kiwanis Club member.